Typicality of Contextuality: Typicality of contextuality

 Naturally, these numbers may change if the randomly sampled measurements are unsharp.
-As shown in Fig.~\ref{fig:purity}(b), the minimal number of random preparations required for $t_{(n,m,d;N)}> 99\%$ with 20 random POVMs is as high as $n=16$ for the case where no lower or upper bounds on purity are imposed.
+As shown in Fig.~\ref{fig:purity}(b), the minimal number of random preparations required for $t_{(n,m,d;N)}> 99\%$ with 20 random POVMs is as high as $n=25$ for the case where no lower or upper bounds on purity are imposed.
 Notice that because they are a measure-zero subset of the full effect space, projective effects are never sampled in this case.
 It is therefore interesting to notice that the minimal number of preparations is $n=7$ for states and effects with purity between $0.9$ and $1$.
 This is the same number as the one observed for projective measurements and states in this slice, suggesting that, within this range of purity, contextuality is easy to generate even without access to projective measurements.
+This is extremely relevant for experimental implementations, where high purity states or sharp measurements may be costly or impossible to implement~\cite{Girolami2019,Guryanova2020}.

 These numerical results pertaining to constrained-purity scenarios (related to Question \ref{q:2} in the Introduction) can be summarized as follows:

 \begin{nresu}

 The minimal number of states $n$ that are required to generate contextuality with typicality of contextuality $t_{(n,m,d;N)}>99\%$ for the prepare-and-measure scenario $(n,m=20,d=2)$ increases as the lower bound on the purity of the $n$ states is decreased.
 This happens both when the measurements are projective and when the measurements have some fixed range of purity.
 In the latter case, $n$ is generically larger than in the former.
 For projective measurements, having states with purity in the range $(0.9,0.95)$ yields the same results as having states with purity in the range $(0.9,1)$.
 A similar behavior happens for non-projective measurements, where the results for both purity ranges are similar.
 This suggests that it is not necessary to experimentally prepare highly pure states or highly projective measurements in order to typically observe contextuality.